marah222/qa_order_processing_service/pull_request_template.md

 ## 📝 Description

-*Provide a clear and concise description of the changes you made and the bug you fixed.*
+the PR includes 3 tests to test the proper rejection of orders with insufficient funds . also a fix to a bug in the order processing logic to not withdraw from the account if there aren't sufficient funds
 ---

 ## ✅ My Task

-*State the specific business rule you were assigned to fix and test (e.g., "The Premium Customer Override Rule").*
+the task was to ensure rejections happen correctly and for the right reasons.

 ---

 ## 🧪 How I Tested This

-*Describe the different scenarios and edge cases you wrote unit tests for.
-Be specific.*

-- [ ] Tested the main "happy path" scenario.
+- [ ] Tested the Standard Customer, Insufficient Funds case
-- [ ] Tested the negative case (e.g., a standard customer with insufficient funds).
+- [ ] Tested the Standard Customer, Rush Order, Insufficient Funds case
-- [ ] Tested an edge case (e.g., a customer with a balance exactly equal to the order amount).
+- [ ] Tested the Standard Customer, Zero Balance
-- [ ] ...add other tests you wrote...

 ---